ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 > Michael: We don't have a deep bench here.
 >
 > Sam: I don't know.
 I think we can do it.
 Fi grabs the guy.
 She's the extraction team.
 You and me tag team the guy on questions, we do the sunglasses, the suit, the whole bit... make him think he's up against every agency with initials.

+Before joining Vouch I had two other job offers, with one at a public company called Liveramp.
+I reached out to see if their offer still stood, saying that Vouch wasn't a fit for me.
+They scheduled a meeting with me to discuss things the next Friday.

+I had a bit of savings, the company would pay me a minor severance, and I wanted to use as much time as possible on just, well, myself and my own mental health.
+I hoped I could still get the job at Liveramp and start with something of a delay.

+I looked at money and credit lines.
+I had wanted to spend 6 months at Vouch first, I had a plan to get my debt down to a certain level, and then my reward was supposed to be an OLED Television.

+Amazon had a monthly installment plan.
+I said fuck it and ordered the TV along with a loveseat.
+I also ordered a new video card separately at Best Buy to boot, also on credit.

+I spent the rest of the weekend smoking weed, playing videogames, and sleeping in.

+#### Sunday, 3/21/2022

 # Chapter 13 - Second Week post Vouch, 3/27/22

 > [Michael narrating while being beaten by Fiona] It's unfortunate but true that no makeup can simulate blood and bruises well enough to stand up to close observation.
 So if your cover requires looking like you've been beaten... you have to get beaten.